RakhithJK/jgm-pandoc-wiki/Roadmap.md

-Pandoc doesn't have a strict roadmap but this page should serve as an overview about major changes to pandoc that are on our radar.
+Pandoc doesn't have a strict roadmap but this page should serve as an overview about major changes to pandoc that are under consideration, possibly for inclusion in pandoc 2.1

 ## AST changes